Japheth: In the Islamic tradition

-In the Islamic tradition, he is usually regarded as the ancestor of the Gog and Magog tribes.
+In the Islamic tradition, he is usually regarded as the ancestor of the tribes of Gog and Magog.
 Islamic tradition also tends to identify the descendants of Japheth as including the Turks, Khazars, Chinese, Mongols, and Slavs.
-According to Abū'l-Ghāzī who wrote the 17th-century ethnographic treatise Shajara-i Tarākima ("Genealogy of the Turkmen"), the descendants of Ham went to Africa, Shem to Iran, and Japheth went to the banks of the Itil and Yaik rivers, and had eight sons named Turk, Khazar, Saqlab, Rus, Ming, Chin, Kemeri, and Tarikh.
-As Japheth was dying he established Turk, his firstborn son, as his successor.
+According to Abu al-Ghazi Bahadur, who wrote the 17th-century ethnographic treatise Shajara-i Tarākima (Genealogy of the Turkmen), the descendants of Ham migrated to Africa, Shem to the Iran, and Japheth went to the banks of the Itil and Yaik rivers, and had eight sons named Turk, Khazar, Saqlab, Rus, Ming, Chin, Kemeri, and Tarikh.
+As Japheth was dying, he appointed Turk, his firstborn son, as his successor.

-According to the 18th-century Hui Muslim writer Liu Zhi, after Noah's flood, Japheth inherited China as the eastern portion of the Earth, while Shem inherited Arabia as the middle portion, and Ham inherited Europe as the western portion.
-Some Muslim traditions narrated that 36 languages of the world could be traced back to Japheth.
+According to the 18th-century Hui Muslim writer Liu Zhi, after Noah's flood, Japheth inherited China as the eastern portion of the Earth, Shem inherited Arabia as the middle portion, and Ham inherited Europe as the western portion.
+Some Muslim traditions narrate that 36 languages of the world could be traced back to Japheth.

 In popular culture

 Japheth is a major character in the second act of Stephen Schwartz's musical, Children of Eden.
 In this rendition, Japheth has fallen in love with the family servant, Yonah (created entirely for the show).
-He wants to bring her onto the ark to allow her to survive the flood, but Noah forbids this as Father (God) is trying to wipe the world free of those descended from Cain.
+He wants to bring her onto the Ark to allow her to survive the flood, but Noah forbids this as Father (i.e., God) is trying to wipe the world free of those descended from Cain.
 Yonah is descended from Cain, despite her good heart and love from the family.
-Japheth secretly brings her aboard, and she is eventually discovered by Ham and Shem.
+Japheth secretly brings her aboard, and Ham and Shem eventually discover her.
 Japheth defends her from Noah and is about to kill Shem in his rage.
 Yonah stops and calms him, and Noah decides to let her stay.
-The flood passes and the brothers all depart for different regions to populate the world, but Japheth and Yonah decide they want to search for Eden.
+The flood passes, and the brothers all depart for different regions to populate the world, but Japheth and Yonah decide they want to search for Eden.
 Noah blesses their journey by passing the staff of Adam to Japheth.
-Smaller casts of the show usually have the actor who portrays Cain to also portray Japheth.
+Smaller casts of the show usually have the actor who portrays Cain also portray Japheth.